airbytehq/airbyte/docs/integrations/destinations/snowflake-cortex.md

 The chunk length is measured in tokens produced by the `tiktoken` library.
 The maximum is 8191 tokens, which is the maximum length supported by the `text-embedding-ada-002` model.

 The stream name gets added as a metadata field `_ab_stream` to each document.
-If available, the primary key of the record is used to identify the document to avoid duplications when updated versions of records are loaded.
+If available, the primary key of the record is used to identify the document to avoid duplications when updated versions of records are indexed.
 It is added as the `_ab_record_id` metadata field.

 ### Embedding